wangcheol10101/Notes/English/Essential Grammer In Use.md

     Describes where, when, how, or why something happens (modifies a verb).
     > He spoke with great confidence.
     > They left because of the rain.
+    Adverbs modify the entire clause
+    > Even for you, this task is difficult.
 - Complement roles
     - Verb complement
         Certain verbs require a prepositional phrase to complete their meaning.